colobot/colobot/INSTALL-MXE.md

    on external DLLs.
 However, the resulting binary will be huge with all these libraries, so you might want to do: `strip colobot.exe`.

-6. If you want to create a Colobot installer, you need to additionally build 'nsis' in MXE.
+6. If you want to create a Colobot installer, you need to additionally build `nsis` in MXE.
 Then you can create the NSIS installer that way:
    `PATH=/path/to/mxe/binaries:$PATH make package`
    where `/path/to/mxe/binaries` is path to cross-compiled MXE binaries available